 ABSTRACT

-Within central North America, interior least tern (Sternula antillarum athalassos; here after, least tern) and piping plover (Charadrius melodus) abundance and productivity has been monitored throughout their ranges and utilized to track these metrics through time and compare regional differences and population trends.
+Within central North America, interior least tern (Sternula antillarum athalassos; here after, least tern) and piping plover (Charadrius melodus) abundance and productivity has been monitored throughout their ranges and utilized to track these metrics through time and to compare regional differences and population trends.
 Several methods have been employed to monitor and estimate least tern and piping plover abundance and productivity throughout their range.
 However, little attention has been given to differences in methods used to collect these data.
-We implemented four years of season-long, inside (i.e., grid searches) and outside (i.e., monitoring with binoculars and/or spotting scopes from outside the nesting colony) monitoring effort at off-channel least tern and piping plover nesting sites along the central Platte River to compare these monitoring techniques and their influence on productivity estimates.
+We implemented four years of season-long, inside (i.e., grid searches) and outside (i.e., monitoring with binoculars and/or spotting scopes from outside the nesting colony) monitoring efforts at off-channel least tern and piping plover nesting sites along the central Platte River to compare these monitoring techniques and their influence on productivity estimates.
 We found inside monitoring efforts resulted in more nests and early-development chicks being detected so excluding these from nest and chick survival analyses would result in estimates of nest and chick survival rates that are biased high.
 However, more chicks ≥15 days old were observed by outside monitoring crews.
 While fledgling counts between methods were similar for piping plovers, more least tern fledglings were observed from outside the nesting colony which, when combined with lower breeding pair counts, would result in higher productivity measures such as fledge ratios.
-The best method and intensity of survey effort to employ appears to be dependent on the objectives of the study and availability of resources.
-Monitoring from within the nesting colony seems to provide the most precise estimates of abundance, productivity and daily nest and chick survival rates; however, if resources are limited, monitoring from outside the colony results in reasonable estimates of abundance and productivity measures.
+The most appropriate method of survey appears to depend on the objectives of the study and availability of resources.
+Monitoring from within the nesting colony provides the most precise estimates of abundance, productivity, and daily nest and chick survival rates; however, it requires additional labor and thus monetary resources.
+If resources are limited, monitoring from outside the colony results in reasonable estimates of abundance and productivity measures provided the majority of the area can be observed from outside the nesting colony.

 KEY WORDS: Charadrius melodus, interior least tern, monitoring techniques, piping plover, productivity, Sternula antillarum athalassos